 Being Caught In Between a Vehicle and an Object

-Injuries Caused By Caught-in Between Construction Accidents
+Injuries Caused By Caught-in or Between Construction Accidents

-According to the U.S. Occupational Safety and Health Administration (OSHA), caught in-between construction accidents are one of the “fatal four” causes of death.
+According to the U.S. Occupational Safety and Health Administration (OSHA), caught-in or between construction accidents are one of the “fatal four” causes of death.
 These types of accidents occur when a worker has been crushed or compressed between pieces of equipment and machinery or becomes trapped under a vehicle or in a collapsed trench.
 These types of accents are responsible for over seven percent of construction worker deaths in the United States every year.
 Construction workers who survived caught in-between accidents frequently suffer devastating injuries that require intense, ongoing medical treatment, such as:

 - Loss of limb or digits

 - Internal bleeding